Official Guide to ABA-Approved Law Schools

 What can I do if a school does not admit me because of my grades or my LSAT score?

-Rule 24(d) of the ABA Rules of Procedure for Approval of Law Schools governs the filing of complaints against law schools.
+Rules 42-48 of the ABA Rules of Procedure for Approval of Law Schools governs the filing of complaints against law schools.
 The Section's Council will not intervene with an approved law school on behalf of an individual with a complaint against or concern regarding action taken by a law school that adversely affects that individual.
 For more information on the complaint process, visit the Section's page on Complaints Alleging Non-Compliance with the Standards.

-DISTANCE EDUCATIONFor more information, visit the Section's Distance Education page.
+For more information, visit the Section's Distance Education page.

 Standard 308 states that a law school may not establish a degree program other than its J.D. program without obtaining the Council's prior acquiescence.
 Additionally, a law school may not establish a degree program in addition to its J.D. program unless the school is fully approved.

 ABA accreditation does not extend to any program supporting degrees other than the J.D. that may be granted by the law school.
-Rather, the content and requreiments of those degrees, such as an LL.M., are created by the law school itself and do not reflect any judgment by the ABA accrediting bodies regarding the quality of the program.
+Rather, the content and requirements of those degrees, such as an LL.M., are created by the law school itself and do not reflect any judgment by the ABA accrediting bodies regarding the quality of the program.
 Moreover, admission requirements for such programs, particularly with regard to foreign students, vary from school to school, and are not evaluated through the ABA accreditation process.

 The Accreditation Committee and Council review post-J.D. degree programs only to determine whether the offering os such post-J.D. programs would have an adverse impact on the law school's ability to maintain its accreditation for the J.D. program.
-If no adverse impact in indicated, the Council "aquiesces" in the law school's decision to offer the non-J.D. program and degree.
+If no adverse impact in indicated, the Council "acquiesces" in the law school's decision to offer the non-J.D. program and degree.

 LIST OF POST-J.D.
 AND NON-J.D PROGRAMS